 About Us

 Who are we?
-We're those cute siblings in that old photo up there, brother and sister who spent their childhood in a small town in south Louisiana.
+We’re those two cute siblings in that old photo up there, a brother and sister who grew up in a small town in South Louisiana.

-The photo tells most of the story . . .
-He's older (by 7 years), loves the outdoors, hunts regularly, enjoys shooting sports, a retired Wildlife Conservation Agent, prefers earthy tones, and he's still most comfortable in jeans, boots, and a cap.
-(And for those interested, that's a .410 shotgun that was our Dad's, and we still have it.)
+He’s the older brother (by seven years), an outdoorsman through and through.
+He hunts, enjoys shooting sports, spent his career as a Wildlife Conservation Agent, prefers earthy tones, and is still most at home in jeans, boots, and a cap.
+And for those wondering, yes, that’s a .410 shotgun that belonged to our dad.
+We still have it.

 Louisiana Lessons